Kwezza/iTidy/README.md

-# ICleanup
+# ITidy

-ICleanup is an Amiga CLI tool that tidies up icons, then centers and resizes windows to fit the icons.
+ITidy is an Amiga CLI tool that tidies up icons, then centers and resizes windows to fit the icons.

 ## Features